gallenc/solent2Public/workup/experimental/session2/Exercise1.md

 You should now see the date and time printed out and every time you refresh the page, the seconds should increment.

-In JSPs  <% and %> are escape characters which indicate the intervening lines are JSP specific and are not included in the generated html
+In JSPs  <% and %> are escape characters which indicate the intervening lines are JSP specific and are not included in the generated html.
+Usually we write java code between these characters in a ISP page.

 The <%= %> directive tells the server that java code between the <%= %> will return a string to include in the page.

-the <%@ page import="java.util.Date" %> directive imports the class in a similar way to the java import directive in a java class file.
+the <%@ page import="java.util.Date" %> directive imports a class (in this case java.util.Date) in a similar way to the java import directive in a normal java class file.

 ## looking at the servelet
 We said earlier that JSP files are converted into java code by tomcat (actually the jasper library in tomcat).
-This code is called a servelet and it is the generated servelet class which is then run by tomcat to render the page.
+This code is called a servelet and it is the generated servelet class which is then executed by tomcat to render the page.

 In Netbeans it is possible to see the servelet java code which has been generated.
-While your program is running, you can right click on the jsp and select view servelet.
+While your program is running in tomcat, you can right click on the jsp and select 'view servelet'.

 ![alt text](../session2/images/webcreate7.png "Figure webcreate7.png" )

-You should see java code something like the Example servlet generated from JSP at the bottom of this page .
+You should see java code something like the Example servlet generated from a JSP at the bottom of this page .

-We dont need to worry too much about the details of servelet code because it is generated for us but it is worth noticing a few things to help us understadn how JSPs work.
+We dont need to worry too much about the details of servelet code because it is generated for us, but it is worth noticing a few things to help us understadn how JSPs work.

 The most important method begins with the line